mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 Then the [Goodhertz Tone Control](https://goodhertz.com/tone-ctrl/) plugin is used to adjust the spectral tilt.
 The slopes are set to **0%** both for bass and treble.
-This creates a very smooth tilt which practically does not affect the phase and thus there is no need to switch the plugin into the "Linear Phase" mode.
+This creates a very smooth tilt which practically does not affect the phase, and thus there is no need to switch the plugin into the "Linear Phase" mode.
 Note that although LP10 can also apply a spectral tilt, it's less flexible than what Tone Control can do.
-Finally the MConvolutionEZ plugin, used in "Mid" and "Side" mode is used to apply "DF-to-FF" or "FF-to-DF" correction curves.
+Finally, the MConvolutionEZ plugin, operating in "Mid" and "Side" modes, is used to apply "DF-to-FF" or "FF-to-DF" correction curves.

 Obviously, linear phase plugins create significant latency, thus this setup is not intended for a "real-time" playback.
 However, using linear phase mode is worth it.
 I actually tried doing headphone balance adjustments using a regular minimum phase equalizer, and the result was much more "fuzzier."
 In fact, I can hear the same kind of "fuzziness" in the iOS spatializer running in "head tracking" mode.
-It seems that minimum phase equalization with narrow band filters causes a significant increase of ASW of sound sources.
+It seems that minimum phase equalization with narrowband filters causes a significant increase of ASW of sound sources.

 ## What's Next

-In the upcoming Part II of this post I will provide steps on finding the right values to configure the processing components.
+In the upcoming Part II of this post, I will provide steps on finding the right values to configure the processing components.
 These parameters are printed *in italics* on the processing chain scheme from the previous section.